cjmet/AhMediaPlayer/README.md

 ## Project Plan
 Create a music library Web API and simple Media Player
-* ### To-Do List
+* ### General To-Do List
-- [ ] Delete Operation Optimization
-- [ ] Search For Music Separate DbContext with No-Tracking
-- [ ] Fix GitHub insisting on messing up lowercase file names.
 - [ ] More API work?
 Where do we go from here with the API?
 - [ ] /MauiProgramLogic and General SOLID Principles Refactoring
+- [ ] Code Cleanup, Refactoring, and Organization
+- [ ] Repository Pattern and Interfaces
+- [ ] Uniquely ID each song to eliminate duplicates, including duplicates with different filenames
 ---